BlockResearchGroup/compas-RV/README.md

-# COMPAS RhinoVAULT
+# RhinoVAULT

 > [!NOTE]
-> The current version of COMPAS-RhinoVAULT on the Yak package server is `0.4.12`.
+> The current version of RhinoVAULT on the Rhino Yak package server is `0.5.34.9081`.
 > Note that this is still a pre-release!

 ![RhinoVAULT](compas-RV.jpg)

 RhinoVAULT is a plugin for Rhino for form finding of funicular force networks with vertical loads using Thurst Network Analysis.
-The current version of this plugin is based on COMPAS 2 and is available for Rhino 8.
+The current version of this plugin is based on COMPAS 2 and is available for Rhino 8 only.

 ## User Guide

-The RhinoVAULT user guide is available as a Gitbook: [RhinoVAULT Gitbook](https://blockresearchgroup.gitbook.io/compas-rv)
+The RhinoVAULT user guide is available as a Gitbook: [RhinoVAULT Gitbook]([https://blockresearchgroup.gitbook.io/compas-rv](https://blockresearchgroup.gitbook.io/rhinovault))

 ## Issue Tracker